 And what better way to experience the latest menu from one of Brisbane’s best restaurants than with their 6-course degustation?
 Greedy?
 Us?
 Never…

 While opting for the degustation at a hatted restaurant can sometimes feel like a financial pipe dream, The Euro’s 6-course menu won’t see you eating baked beans on toast for the rest of the year just to afford it.
 At a very reasonable $95 per person (we told you she was cool) The Euro lets your feasting dreams become a reality.
-If you’re feeling flush AF, you can supplement that with matching wines for another $85, otherwise their drinks menu definitely benefits from being attached to Urbane’s wine cellar and Laneway’s deliciously inventive cocktail list—the perks of being surrounded by award-winning venues.
+If you’re feeling flush AF, you can supplement that with matching wines for another $85, otherwise their drinks menu definitely benefits from being attached to their previous sister restaurant, Urbane’s wine cellar and Laneway’s deliciously inventive cocktail list—the perks of being surrounded by award-winning venues.

 I started with freshly baked bread and house-turned smoked butter (so delish they could have stopped right there and we’d be happy, frankly), followed by a first course of limey scallop ceviche with burnt broccoli, crunchy shallots and kombu kelp.
 Next up was a rich, velvety duck parfait topped with macadamia shavings freshened with a zesty daikon, and followed by another duck dish (sorry ducks, you’re just too damn tasty)—this time a delicate consommé with duck leg and fresh herbs.